willpatterson/HOPSTACK/README.rst

 .. _README.rst

 ********
-LASubway
+HOPSTACK
 ********

-LASubway (LAS) is a software pipeliner/workflow managment system that scales into a distributed cluster managament and job scheduling system.
-The LASubway project was initally started because there are no effective tools or methods used by scientists and journalists to document, write, and exectue computational analyses.
+HOPSTACK (Self Provisioning Ad Hoc Clustering ToolKit) facilitates the automation and deployment of software piplines across existing infrastructure in user space.
+The HOPSTACK project was initally started because there are no effective tools or methods used by scientists and journalists to document, write, and exectue computational analyses.
 This discontinuity makes computational research difficult to reproduce, often adding significant overhead to researchers workloads.
-LASubway aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines across UNIX-like computers and clusters.
+HOPSTACK aims to address these problems with a comprehensive set of tools to create, document, run and distriubte standarized software pipelines across UNIX-like computers and clusters.

-LASubway is named after Los Angeles' 1990's metro system for two resasons:

-1. Subway systems provide a rough metaphor for software pipelining, providing easy names for features and concepts
-2. The LA subway is an incomplete, ambitious project -- both parrallel with the LASubway software suite in its current state.

-**General Goals of LASubway:**
+**General Goals of HOPSTACK:**

-- Remove programming from software pipelining
+- Remove programming from software pipeline automation
 - Provide a simple interface and tools for working with software pipelines
 - Create a standard for modular, container-like software pipelines (metros) that run everywhere on Unix-like platforms
 - Create a 'user-grid' system that allows users to connect all resources they have access to and utilize it to run pipelines

-**Planned Features of LASubway:**
+**Planned Features of HOPSTACK:**

 - Tools to create, execute, and document standardized, recusively modular software pipelines (metros)